nim-lang/Nim/doc/manual.rst

       echo "test"

 **Side effects are usually inferred.
-The inference for side effects is analogous ot the inference for exception tracking.**
+The inference for side effects is analogous to the inference for exception tracking.**

 GC safety effect